5 ways to think bigger when it comes to social data

 2. Develop and test hypotheses around consumer motivations

 You can’t be passive with social data.
 Industry-changing ideas aren’t going to come out of a hashtag search (believe me, I’ve tried).
 Think about what you believe to be true about the motivations of your audience—and then test those assumptions.
 You may be right, which is a great vote of confidence to continue what you are doing.
 But you may be wrong and the more quickly you can adjust, the better positioned you will be compared to your competitors.
+Monitor your social media data analytics regularly to bolster your development and testing strategies.

 Here are just a few examples of the types of hypotheses that can be tested with social data.